 While living in Portugal, the Algarve was one of our favorite destinations.
 In, fact we are always excited to get back there.
 We have been to almost all the towns in the Algarve and created this list of romantic places to visit for a honeymoon for those planning a honeymoon or romantic getaway.

 The Algarve is a popular tourist destination in Europe for good reason.
 You’ll find fantastic beaches, diverse natural landscapes, and vibrant nightlife.

-After a few days in Olhao, head to one of the most popular destinations in the Algarve, Lagos.
+If you are coming to the Algarve, you can not miss the most popular destinations, Lagos.
 Located about an hour from Faro Airport the Lagos area has plenty of history and culture to see.